kKavlak/NighttimeUFO/README.md

 # NighttimeUFO
-A GLUT & OpenGL case study on dynamic lighting effects... featuring an ALIEN SPACECRAFT
+A GLUT & OpenGL case study on dynamic lighting effects... featuring an alien spacecraft!